liciniomendes/line-server/README.md

 Around 16h were used to build, test and write the documentation.

 If had unlimited time would:
+1. Release workflow
-1. Implement authentication and authorization
+2. Implement authentication and authorization
-2. Increment the test coverage
+3. Increment the test coverage
-3. Monitoring and traceability
+4. Monitoring and traceability
-4. Reuse of file handle to eliminate the OS limitation
+5. Reuse of file handle to eliminate the OS limitation
-5. Partition the index to remove the cap on max number of lines
+6. Index partition to eliminate the cap on max number of lines
-6. Implement a CLI to build the index outside of the api
+7. Implement a CLI to build the index outside of the api

 ### Things to better
 To early to find something that could do better :D